ehsaniara/maven-repository-aws-s3/README.md

 <a name="Configure-AWS-Pre-Req"></a>
 ## Configure AWS Pre-Req
-First thing first, I assume you already have AWS account and with (Preferably Admin permission) permission to create IAM User, -Rule and -Policy.
+Create IAM User, -Rule and -Policy.

 You can use both AWS-CLI or Web Console (browser: https://aws.amazon.com/)